 Files and apps downloaded using the Browser or Email are stored on the USB drive or Internal storage in the Download directory.
 Use the Downloads app to view, open, or delete downloaded items.
 Files and apps downloaded using the Browser or Email are stored on the microSD card or Internal storage in the Download directory.
 Use the Downloads app to view, open, or delete downloaded items.
-Files and apps downloaded using the Browser or Email are stored in Internal storage in the Download directory.
-Use the Downloads app to view, open, or delete downloaded items.

-1. Swipe the screen up and touch O.
+- 1. Swipe the screen up and touch . - 2.
+Touch \equiv > Downloads.

-- 2. $Touch \equiv Downloads$. - 3.
-Touch and hold an item to delete, and then touch 1.
+3. Touch and hold an item, select items to delete and touch 1.
 The item is deleted from the device.